 You should be eating right and exercise regularly to be able to enjoy your retirement.

 When you grocery shop, you stay away from the interior of the store...
-Where the process foods are...
-And concentrate on items on the perimeter of the store... produce, lean meats, dairy products etc.
+Where the processed foods are...
+And concentrate on items on the perimeter of the store... produce, lean meats, fish,dairy products,vegetables, whole grains, etc.

 You get regular checkups and do not waste money needlessly on health insurance.